Alex-Epstein/Alex-Epstein/README.md

 - 👋 Hi, I’m @Alex-Epstein
-- 👀 I’m interested in: Python
+- 👀 I’m interested in: Python, Java
-- 🌱 I’m currently learning: Python, Html/CSS, Javascript
+- 🌱 I’m currently learning: Java
 - 💞️ I’m looking to collaborate on: N/A
 - 📫 How to reach me: zalexep1@gmail.com